erickuhn19/erickuhn19.com/pages/about.md

 ---
 # About

-Working to empower every person and organization on the planet to have a self-sovereign decentralized digital identity.
+Working to empower every person and organization on the planet to have a self-sovereign decentralized digital identity with [ION](https://identity.foundation/ion/).
 Passionate about bitcoin.

 [PGP erickuhn19@icloud.com](/pgp.txt)
 Public Key Fingerprint: 8812 5095 FF24 45CD 804E  B196 5C77 FCF9 784F 62EC